New York (NY) Wrongful Termination Laws

 For example, an employee fired due to a violation of the Family Medical Leave Act is entitled to recover double damages (twice the amount lost pay) as well as legal fees and costs.

 Likewise, the New York City Human Rights Law provides employees with the right to collect unlimited punitive damages for any form of employment discrimination or sexual harassment.

-If you need help with a NY wrongful termination case, please contact The Ottinger Firm for a free consultation at 347-305-5427.
+If you need help with a NY wrongful termination case, please contact The Ottinger Firm for a consultation at 347-305-5427.